Overview:

 GSEE has a limited number of graduate tuition and graduate supplemental awards for prospective and current master’s and doctoral students.

-• The GSEE Graduate Tuition Awards are need and merit-based awards ranging from $1,000-$5,000 for one to three quarters of the upcoming 2024-25 academic year.
+- The GSEE Graduate Tuition Awards are need and merit-based awards totaling $12,000 for the upcoming 2025-26 academic year ($4,000 per quarter).
 These awards can only be applied towards a student’s tuition balance and cannot be disbursed directly to a student’s account.
+If a student has no tuition balance or if it is entirely covered by another award, these awards will not disburse.

-• The GSEE Graduate Supplemental Awards are need and merit-based awards ranging from $1,000-$5,000 for one to three quarters of the 2024-25 academic year.
-These awards are applied towards a student’s tuition balance but can also be disbursed directly to a student’s account in the event that they have no tuition balance.
+- The GSEE Graduate Supplemental Awards are need and merit-based awards totaling $6,000 for the upcoming 2025-26 academic year ($2,000 per quarter).
+These awards are applied towards a student’s tuition balance but can also be disbursed directly to a student’s account in the event that they have no tuition balance and still have demonstrated need.
 These awards are made in partnership with the Office of Student Financial Aid (OSFA).

-For a prospective or current graduate student to be considered for these need-based, merit awards, nominations must be made by the student’s college/department.
+For a prospective or current graduate student to be considered for these need-based, merit awards, nominations must be made by the student’s college/department/program.

 While there is no individual student application, students may submit a separate personal statement to supplement the departmental nomination.
 A statement may be especially useful if a department does not require a personal statement as part of their application.
 This can address factors that the department may not have information on, such as financial hardships, personal adversities, etc.